The notion of technical debt is not well understood, so let’s start there.

 That’s where the notion of “Technical Debt” comes from.

 Paradoxically, trading perfection for fast feedback usually gets us closer to perfection (or, at least, very good) faster.
-By going into debt and then quickly paying that debt off through feedback and refactoring, we get to a better place in less time.
+By going into debt and then quickly paying that debt off by learning what’s wrong through feedback and then acting on that feedback, we get to a better place in less time.

 Tech debt accrues naturally as you write your code.
 Managed correctly, it works like a credit card.
 You pay off the card every month.
 If you don’t do that, the debit increases to the point that you can’t pay it off.
 You are buried under the interest payments.
 In Agile, the equivalent of paying off your card is refactoring to incorporate the things you learned by releasing.
 When you see something that’s wrong based on what you know now, fix it.
 If you don’t “pay off the debt”—don’t eliminate the hard-to-work-on code that doesn’t do what our users need—you’ll be buried under the “interest.”

 Once you learn, you pay off the debt.
 To quote Ward Cunningham, who invented the notion of technical debt, the team changed the code “so it looked like they knew what they were doing to begin with.”

 Tech Debt does not stem from sloppiness or from a tolerance for bugs.
 You are delivering the best code that you can deliver, given what you know now.
 You are not deliberately ignoring things about how the code should work that you do know.
 The released code is (or, at least, should be) high quality, fully tested, zero-known-defect code.
 It’s wrong, though, because you don’t know something, and there’s no way to know exactly how it’s wrong.
 You don’t know what you don’t know.
 You learn what’s wrong by releasing and getting feedback, and by writing more code and building experience.